grant_single_labels|summary

 • Impact on Canadian creative industries.

-• Innovation involved in the project.
+• Degree of innovation involved in the project.

-• The applicant’s demonstrated need for funding.
+• Applicant’s demonstrated need for funding.

 grant_single_labels|apply